David Evans (darts player)

 David Evans (born 9 November 1989) is an English professional darts player who competes in Professional Darts Corporation events.
 He previously participated in British Darts Organisation (BDO) tournaments; he reached a peak ranking of BDO world number two.
 He previously held a PDC tour card for two years, losing it at the end of 2022.
-Evans has won three Challenge Tour Titles and topped the Challenge Tour Order of Merit in 2020.
+Evans has won four Challenge Tour Titles and topped the Challenge Tour Order of Merit in 2020.

 Evans played in the PDC until December 2022 after obtaining his Tour Card through topping the Challenge Tour Order of Merit in 2020.
 He now plays on the PDC Challenge Tour across Germany and the UK and ADC events across the UK.
 He has also featured in the Modus Super Series recently, winning Series 10 Week 11 in 2025.

 He is a six-time participant in the UK Open, and has played in two European Tour in Sindelfingen and Jena, averaging over 100 on his debut.